fatality1922/Flight_Zones_3D_Visualization/README.md

 - add zones to global variable via Redux/Context
 - add user manual and short description
 - add cache buster
+- toggle visibility of the zones with buttons
 - add display of version number based on date of the build